jonathan-russo/favicon_service/README.md

 python manage.py runserver
 ```

+## Testing

+### Unit Tests

+We can validate that our code is working as expected through Unit Tests.
+The main tests for this project are defined in `api/tests.py`.
+You can run the unit tests with the following command:

+`python manage.py test`

+### Load Tests

+Details about how we can perform load tests can be found in the `load_testing` folder.

 ## Infrastructure

 We manage this applications infrastructure through Terraform.
 In the `infra` folder you will find a terraform module that creates all the relevant infrastructure for this application.
 Also in the infra folder you will find the bootstrap script used to provision a new Ubuntu 20.04 server and run our application.